Home Area Guide Rental Listings Properties for Sale Soon Renting in Japan Buying Property Living Guide Insights About Book a Consultation →

 The key difference

 In Japan, a single agent typically represents both buyer and seller in the same transaction.
-I work exclusively for buyers.
-My job is to negotiate the lowest price and best terms for you — not to close the deal quickly for the seller.
+My advisory is built around your interests specifically — institutional-grade due diligence and negotiation focused on the outcome that serves you, not on closing the deal as quickly as possible.

 Purchase costs